yarmand/racovi/README.md

 # racovi

-racovi is here to register initialization code for your javascript which is executed only for the current controller and view.
+racovi is a gem to register initialization code for your javascript which is executed only for the current controller and view.

 I created that to easily deploy what is explain in [this blog post](http://blog.harakys.com/blog/2011/09/05/javascript-initializers-to-your-views-with-rails-3-dot-1-and-coffeescript/).